Vintolec/Vintolec/README.md

 - 👋 Hi, I’m Vincent
 - 👀 I’m interested in Software Quality Assurance and Product designs
+- I’m an innovator on a mission to simplify how people access everyday services—making life easier, one task at a time
 - I'm the Founder and Product Designer of Taskifai
 - I'm Proficient in Both Automation and Manual Testing
 - A Marketing Strategist